 Good Grief for Teens.
 For those 13-18, group activities and art therapy will help teenagers share thoughts and feelings about loss and help with the grief process.
 On Mondays, 7:30-8:30 p.m.
 Call for upcoming group schedule.
 At the Life with Cancer Family Center, 2832 Juniper St., Suite 203, Room B, Fairfax.
 Call 703-698-2841 or visit www.lifewithcancer.org to register.

-*Widow/widower bereavement support group for anyone grieving the death of a spouse.
-One group meets the first and third Thursday of each month, 2-3:30 p.m., the other on the second and fourth Tuesday of each month, 7:30-9 p.m.
+A widow/widower bereavement support group for anyone grieving the death of a spouse.
+One group meets the first and third Thursdays of each month, 2-3:30 p.m.
+An evening group meets on the second and fourth Tuesdays each month, from 7:30-9 p.m.

-*Early Mother Loss Bereavement Support Group for anyone who lost their mother before the age of 21 meets the third Tuesday each month, 7:30-9 p.m.
+An early mother loss bereavement support group for anyone who lost a mother before age 21 meets the third Tuesday each month, 7:30-9 p.m.